Hanyang University Seoul

 Campus

-The Seoul campus is ideally located near the heart of Seoul, close to a major transport hub (Wangsimni station) from where metro, train and bus services are easily accessible.
-Hanyang has its own metro station on campus, Hanyang University Station on the Green Line 2, which provides a convenient circular route around the city. https://www.hanyang.ac.kr/web/eng/map_seoul
+The Seoul campus is ideally located near the heart of Seoul, close to a major transportation hub (Wangsimni Station), from where you can easily access the subway, train, and bus.
+Hanyang University has its own subway station on campus, the Hanyang University Station on the green Line No. 2, which provides a convenient circular route through the city.

 To discover